Blog

 What the blog should help users do

-The blog is not a side channel.
-It exists to answer practical search questions, strengthen trust, and route readers back into product, download, and support flows.
+The blog answers practical search questions, strengthens trust, and routes readers back into product, download, and support flows.

 Search intent